Skip to content

 Image Credit: Marc Ruaix/Unsplash

-Another iconic location, Rockefeller Center is not only where most of Today’s news shows are filmed but also the location of many movie scenes including the famous scene of Will Ferrell skating in Elf.
-The best time to visit this gorgeous area, located just off of Times Square, is Christmas.
-From the 1st of December you can visit the Rockefeller Christmas Tree which is gorgeously decorated.
-You can also grab tickets to the ice skating rink, or enjoy a vendor cart hot chocolate and observe.
-There are holiday decorations scattering the area, and crisp snowy air around you.
-Also in the Rockefeller Center area is Radio City Music Hall.
-Both historic and fabulous, this theater has one of the best and most loved Christmas traditions.
-If you haven’t caught on yet, I’m talking about the Radio City Music Hall Rockettes.
-These talented dancers are known for the Christmas Spectacular that runs in Radio City Music Hall for about 6-8 weeks.
+Another iconic location, Rockefeller Center, is not only where most of Today’s news shows are filmed but also the location of many movie scenes, including the famous scene of Will Ferrell skating in Elf.
+Christmas is the best time to visit this gorgeous area just off Times Square.
+From 1 December, you can see the Rockefeller Christmas Tree, which is gorgeously decorated.
+You can also grab tickets to the ice skating rink or enjoy a vendor cart hot chocolate and observe.
+Holiday decorations are scattering the area, and crisp, snowy air is around you.
+Radio City Music Hall is also in the Rockefeller Center area.
+This theatre has one of the best and most loved historic and fabulous Christmas traditions.
+I’m talking about the Radio City Music Hall Rockettes if you haven’t caught on.
+These talented dancers are known for the Christmas Spectacular in Radio City Music Hall for about 6-8 weeks.
 The show is exactly how it is described… spectacular.
-If you’re in New York City for the winter, Rockefeller Center is definitely the place to be.
+Rockefeller Centre is the place to be if you’re in New York City for the winter

 Central Park